estelle/csstdg/animation.md

 If the animation is set between two property values that don't have a mid-point the results may not be what you expect: the property will not animated correctly or at all.
 For example, you can't animate between height: auto; and height: 300px; There is no mid-point between auto and 300px.
 The element may still animate, but different browsers handle this differently: Firefox does not animate the element.
 Safari may animate as if auto is equal to 0, and both Opera and Chrome currently jump from the pre animated state to the post animated state half way thru the animation, which may or may not be at the 50% keyframe selector, depending on your animation timing function.

 Different browsers behave in differently for different properties when there is no midpoint.
 The behavior of your animation will be most predictable if you declare both a 0% and a 100% for every property you animate.
-For example, if you declare `border-radius: 50%;` in your animation, declare `border-radius: 0;` as-well, because there is no mid-point between `none` and anything: the default value of `border-radius` is `none`, not `0`.
+For example, if you declare `border-radius: 50%;` in your animation, you may want to declare `border-radius: 0;` as-well, because there is no mid-point between `none` and anything: the default value of `border-radius` is `none`, not `0`.

+    @keyframes round {
+        100% {
+            border-radius: 50%;
+        }
+    }

+The above will animate an element using the original value of the border-radius of that element to a border-radius fof 50% over the duration of the animation cycle.

+    @keyframes square_to_round {
+        0% {
+            border-radius: 0%;
+        }
+        100% {
+            border-radius: 50%;
+        }
+    }

+While including a 0% keyframe will ensure that your animation runs smoothly, the element may have had rounded corners to begin with.
+By adding  `border-radius: 0%;` in the `from` keyframe, if the element was originally rounded, it will jump to rectangular corners before it starts animating.
+This might not be what you want.
+The best way to resolve this issue is to use the _round_ animation instead of _square\_to\_round_, but make sure any element that gets animated with the _round_ keyframe animation has its border-radius explicitly set.

-One excetption to the midpoint rule is `visibility`.
-You can animation from hidden to visible: the effect is that it jumps from one value to the next at the keyframe upon which it is declared.
+One exceptions to the midpoint rule are `visibility` and `animation-timing-function`.
+You can animation from `hidden` to `visible`: the effect is that it jumps from one value to the next at the keyframe upon which it is declared.
+Similarly, the animation-timing-function will jump to the new value when at the keyframe that declares the new value is reached.
+This is discussed below.

 That being said, not all the properties need to be included in each keyframe block.
 As long as an animatable property is included in at-least one block with a value that is different then the non-animated attribute value, and there is a possible midpoint between those two values, that property will animate.